-You have many options for targeting your list further and each appears as either an include or an exclude, which will include or exclude that set of activists from this email respectively.
+In standard mode you have many options for targeting your list further and each appears as either an include or an exclude, which will include or exclude that set of activists from this email respectively.

-You can target activists based on geography -- whether they live in one or many states, one or many US counties, one or many legislative districts (congress or state level), one or many countries, whether they live within a certain number of miles of a zip/postal code (or zip/postal codes, enter multiple separated by commas), or if you're sending to a group's list, whether they live within a certain number of miles of events that are part of a specific event campaign.
+You can target activists based on geography -- whether they live in one or many states, one or many US counties, one or many legislative districts (congress or state level), one or many countries, whether they live within a certain number of miles of a ZIP/postal code (or ZIP/postal codes, enter multiple separated by commas), or if you're sending to a group's list, whether they live within a certain number of miles of events that are part of a specific event campaign.
 (Event campaigns are explained more here.)

 You can target activists based on their preferred language.